SteelCompendium/data-sdk-npm/src/schema/ability.schema.md

       "12-16": "6 sonic damage; slide 3; shift 3",
       "17+": "8 sonic damage; slide 5; shift 5"
     },
+    {
-    "Each ally within distance can use Ready Rodent as a free triggered action once before the end of the round."
+      "effect": "Each ally within distance can use Ready Rodent as a free triggered action once before the end of the round" }
   ],
   "distance": "5 burst",
   "target": "All enemies in the burst"